enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 The only situations when it is recommended to build your own WS client are:

 * when using another language
 * when you don't want or can't place the WS client library Jersey on your classpath.
-For exemple, in an EE6 server that provides JAX-RS 1 and just don't want to work with version 2.
+For example, in an EE6 server that provides JAX-RS 1 and just don't want to work with version 2.

 Server side
 ********************

-The web service is not active by default.
-To activate it, you must drop the file jqm-ws.war inside a directory (that you must create) named "webapp".
+The web service is not active on any engine by default.
+To activate it, see the administration guide.
-This directory should be inside the JQM engine root (alongside conf, lib, ....) and the OS account running the JQM service should have full permissions on it.
-JQM node must then be restarted.

 It is not necessary to enable the service on all JQM nodes.
 It is actually recommended to dedicate a node that will not host jobs (or few) to the WS.
 Moreover, it is a standard web application with purely stateless sessions, so the standard mechanisms for load balancing or high availability apply if you want them.

-.. warning:: currently, there is no authentication mechanism implemented.
-See `ticket #9 <https://github.com/enioka/jqm/issues/9>`_ for the implementation of this function.

 .. _web_service_ref:

 Service reference
 ***********************

-All objects are serialized to XML.
+All objects are serialized to XML by default or to JSON if required.
 The service is a REST-style web service, so no need for SOAP and other bubbly things.

 +-----------------------+--------+-----------------------+---------------------+---------------------+----------------------+----------------------------------------------------------------+
 | URL pattern           | Method | Non-URL arguments     | Return type         | Return MIME         | Interface equivalent | Description                                                    |